VikiAnn/san_fran_eats/Readme.md

 Run `npm run test`

+### Current functionality:

+`/` root url serves up a string expressing the intent of the app `/food_trucks` index page returning a list of food truck data as JSON

 ### To do:

-- Set up asset bundling properly so that `npm run serve` works (currently static files like images aren't being copied over to the `dist` outDir)
+- Set up templates, layouts, etc (decide on templating framework)
 - Add MapBox map
 - Render food truck locations on the map
+- Persist food truck data to a database and use the CSV to seed
-- Add more tests (maybe e2e/outside-in cypress tests in addition to unit tests)
+- Add more tests (maybe e2e/outside-in cypress or other tests in addition to unit tests)
+- Set up asset bundling properly so that `npm run serve` works (currently static files like images aren't being copied over to the `dist` outDir)